pryvvid/shop-react-redux-cloudfront/README.md

 CloudFront - https://d38kvhmy9feixw.cloudfront.net/

-S3 (should response with 403 error) - http://my-second-rs-s3-bucket.s3-website-eu-west-1.amazonaws.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
 You can use NPM instead of YARN (Up to you)

 ### `yarn start` OR `npm run start`